-Tradouw Pass is a mountain pass at an elevation of 347m above the sea level, located between Barrydale and Swellendam, in Western Cape, South Africa.
+Tradouw Pass is a mountain pass at an elevation of 347m (1,138ft) above the sea level, located in Western Cape, South Africa.

-This infamous road is tightly hairpinned and bumped, an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
+It’s a tough road, with innumerable turns and twists.
 The Tradouw Pass (which means Womens Path in the old Khoi language) is a 17 kilometer drive through an altitude range of 219 meters through some of the most beautiful and rugged mountain scenery on offer in the Langeberg.
 Thomas Bain's Tradouw Pass is a masterpiece.
 A drive through this wonderfully rugged terrain will soon acquaint you with why he was known as 'the man with the theodolite eye' (an instrument used to measure horizontal and vertical angles), for the pass' sheer magnificence is inspiring.